dschrempf/mcmc-date/bench/comparison_with_mcmctree/README.md

 In order to compare the time densities inferred by these two programs, we have used the in-house R script [`Compare_McmcDate_MCMCtree.R`](03_compare_estimates/scripts/Compare_McmcDate_MCMCtree.R), which heavily relies on the in-house functions written in scripts [`Functions.R`](03_compare_estimates/scripts/Functions.R).

-This script, will carry out the following tasks:
+This script will carry out the following tasks:

-* Format the `McmcDate` output files so that it is easier to parse as well as to visualise it in `Tracer`.
-E.g., [`post_samples.tsv`](03_compare_estimates/post_samples.tsv) (equivalent to the `mcmc.txt` files output by `MCMCtree` with the samples collected when sampling from the posterior) and [`prior_samples.tsv`](03_compare_estimates/prior_samples.tsv) (equivalent to the `mcmc.txt` files output by `MCMCtree` with the samples collected when sampling from the prior) .
+* Format the `McmcDate` output files so that it is easier to parse them and visualise them in `Tracer`.
+E.g., [`post_samples.tsv`](03_compare_estimates/post_samples.tsv) (equivalent to the `mcmc.txt` files output by `MCMCtree` with the samples collected when sampling from the posterior) and [`prior_samples.tsv`](03_compare_estimates/prior_samples.tsv) (equivalent to the `mcmc.txt` files output by `MCMCtree` with the samples collected when sampling from the prior).
 * Match the node labels given by `McmcDate` to those given by `MCMCtree` to the same nodes.
 * Output a comparison table with the equivalent node labels, the two taxa that lead to the calibrated MRCA, and metrics such as standard errors (S.E.s), estimated mean divergence times, and quantiles.
-E.g., [`compare_divtimes.tsv`](03_compare_estimates/out/compare_divtimes.tsv)
+E.g., [`compare_divtimes.tsv`](03_compare_estimates/out/compare_divtimes.tsv).
 * Output plots in which the densities specified by the user can be compared in the same graph for both programs.
-E.g., check all PDF files inside [`out`](03_compare_estimates/out)
+E.g., check all PDF files inside [`out`](03_compare_estimates/out).

 ### Tables and Figures

-Below, you can find a snapshot with relevant metrics for each comparison as well as the corresponding plot.
+Below, you can find a summary with relevant metrics for each comparison as well as the corresponding plots.

 #### Prior - `McmcDate` vs `MCMCtree`

 > **Table 1**: Comparison of mean divergence times estimated by `McmcDate` and `MCMCtree` for the calibrated nodes when sampling from the **prior**.
-The S.E. is included as well as the matching node labels given by each program.
+The S.E.s and the matching node labels given by each program are included.

 | Calibration | McmcDate (node labels) | MCMCtree (node labels) | S.E.
 (McmcDate vs MCMCtree ) | McmcDate time estimates | MCMCtree time estimates | Calibration density used |
 |---|---|---|---|---|---|---|